cartigli/vault/xsorted()/III SQL/VIII Joins.md

 GROUP BY d.dept_name
 ORDER BY d.dept_no;
 ```
-*Or, we could order it by the Average salary we found, which is more intuitively meaningful.*
+*Or, we could order it by the average salary we found, which is more intuitively meaningful.*
 ```mysql
 SELECT d.dept_name, AVG(s.salary) AS salary
 FROM departments d